Choose another writer in this calendar:

 "Havet ältar sina minnen,

-Between the years 1929 and 1965 he made several journeys to France and Italy and had art exhibitions among others in Stockholm (1929, 1940, 1944), Oslo (1929, 1936), Moscow (1934-35), in Berlin, Düsseldorf and Hamburg (1935), in Milano and Rome (1935) and in Göteborg (1940), where later in 1956 Enckell also edited the art magazine Paletten.
+Between the years 1929 and 1965 Enckell made several journeys to France and Italy and had art exhibitions among others in Stockholm (1929, 1940, 1944), Oslo (1929, 1936), Moscow (1934-35), in Berlin, Düsseldorf and Hamburg (1935), in Milano and Rome (1935) and in Göteborg (1940), where later in 1956 Enckell also edited the art magazine Paletten.
 His paintings and other works of art are in several collections in Finland and abroad.

-In 1941 Enckell was arrested and confined in a mental hospital for a short period of time after stabbing with a knife Oscar Parland, who had began a relationship with his wife, the critic and translator Heidi Runeberg.
+In 1941, Enckell was arrested and confined in a mental hospital for a short period of time after stabbing with a knife Oscar Parland, who had began a relationship with his wife, the critic and translator Heidi Runeberg.
 Parland did not press charges against him.
 Enckell then had a short-lived marriage with the painter Alice Kaira (1943-46).
 His third wife was the painter Aina Dagny Maria Erikson.

 While Enckell's early collections poems were characterized by self-assurance and uninhibited expression, his work began to reflect the fragility of human existence after a personal crisis in the late 1930s.
 From Tornbrädet Enckell started to use images from antiquity; he became a cool, meditative observer, strongly self-critical.
+Typical for Enckell was precision of language and lucidity.
+According to Enckell, in the old lyrics the pictures appealed to our sight and the rhythm to our emotions, pictures in modernist lyrics appeal directly to our sight and hearing.
 His classical studies also gave birth to such verse plays as Orfeus och Eurydike, Iokasta (1939), Hekuba (1952), and Mordet på Kiron (1954).
 These dramas set in the Ancient world drew from his personal inner experience, but at the same time they expressed collective fears of the time.

-In the late 1930s Enckell's cosmic views changed into microcosmic explorations: small animals and insects started to appear in his poems.
+In the late 1930s, Enckell's cosmic views changed into microcosmic explorations: small animals and insects started to appear in his poems.
 As a theorist of modernism Enckell clarified that these images were meant to capture the reader with their fast movements before disappearing.
 After World War II Enckell gained fame in Sweden with Andedräkt av koppar (1946) and Nike flyr vindens klädnad (1947).
 Its introduction was written by the Swedish modernist poet Erik Lindegren.
 The title referred to the headless statue of the Nike of Samothrace, discovered in 1863.